 A total of 38 countries will supply their data to Switzerland in accordance with the Global Forum on Transparency and Exchange of Information for Tax Purposes (Global Forum) by December 31, 2020.
 These countries have claimed technical difficulties due to the COVID-19 crisis.

-Switzerland’s first such exchange took place at the end of September 2018 and involved 36 countries, but India did not figure in the list at that time.
+Switzerland’s first such exchange occurred at the end of September 2018 and involved 36 countries, but India did not figure in the list then.

 Currently, around 8,500 reporting financial institutions (banks, trusts, insurers, etc) are registered with FTA.
 These institutions collected the data and transferred it to FTA.
 The count has increased from about 7,500 last year.